shrinerb/shrine/doc/validation.md

 ```

 The validation block is run when a new file is assigned, and any validation
 errors are stored in `Shrine::Attacher#errors`.
-ORM plugins like `sequel` and
+Persistence plugins like
-`activerecord` will automatically merge these validation errors into the
+`sequel` and `activerecord` will automatically merge these validation errors
-`#errors` hash on the model instance.
+into the `#errors` hash on the model instance.

 ```rb
 photo = Photo.new